zoujiaqing/Signal-Server/README.md

 When running Signal-Server in a Docker container, replace port `7000` with port `7006`

+### Recloning

+The [recloner.sh](scripts/recloner.sh) bash script moves the folder [personal-config](personal-config) up one level outside of `Signal-Server`, then reclones from this repository

+Call it from inside `scripts` with `source recloner.sh`

 ### Connecting the server to an Android app (unfinished)

 - Current documentation on getting the Android app running and connected to this server is [here](https://github.com/JJTofflemire/Signal-Android)

 ## To-Do

-- Moved to [Signal-Server Docker](https://github.com/JJTofflemire/Signal-Server/tree/docker#to-do) except for documentation To-Do's because all practical implementation work will now be done from the docker branch
+### General

-- I lied!
-Get a working EC2 instance running and see if it fixes AWS issues
+- Configure an EC2 instance and see if it fixes AWS issues

   - Add relavent documentation

+### Running the server

+- Convert all localhost configs to a real server (using NGINX) that a client could connect to following [this guide](https://github.com/madeindra/signal-setup-guide/tree/master/signal-server-2.92)
+  - Could all be handled by AWS between an S3 bucket and an EC2 instance

+- Confirm that AWS / Google Cloud function as intended

 ### Documentation